13th Global Dialogue Platform on Anticipatory Humanitarian Action

 For years, the work revolved around evidence: if only we had better data, clearer models, the right proof, then the world would act.
 But the real crisis has always been relational.
 Communities are flooded not because we don’t understand enough, but because the institutions that must act don’t trust one another enough.
 Funding chains move slower than the seasons they seek to anticipate.

 True preparedness flourishes where relationships are slow to grow and quick to repair.
 Where communities, governments, and responders build trust strong enough to share risk and power.
-Where funding is not granted with strings attached, but rooted in accountability that flows many ways.
+Where funding is rooted in accountability that flows in many ways.
 Only then can people closest to crisis decide and act on their own terms.

 Nature is not a mere backdrop to our crises, nor just a tool or solution for our recovery.
 She is a collaborator, a teacher, and the core of who we are.

-In this reframing, anticipatory action becomes a relationship of mutual flourishing, in line with the ideas of Robin Wall Kimmerer, rather than one of control.
+In this reframing, anticipatory action becomes a relationship of mutual flourishing, rather than one of control.
 Communities learn to co-adapt with rivers, forests, and skies.

 The earth-sky boundary

-Like the systems it seeks to describe, data too long existed in isolation: scattered pockets of information rather than a living system of infinite interconnections.
+Like the systems it seeks to describe, data, too, long existed in isolation.
 But other ways of knowing have always endured, grounded in reciprocity and belonging.

 In this vision, earth and sky merge into one continuum.
 The sky holds the patterns of hazards and extremes, while the earth is home to the living web of life.
 Where they meet, belonging replaces division, and protecting the earth becomes not only a technical task but a moral one.